lib/bigdecimal: errors in comparisons [patch]

 May Ruby be with you.

-Updated by shyouhei (Shyouhei Urabe) about 9 years ago
+Updated by shyouhei (Shyouhei Urabe) over 9 years ago

 - Assignee changed from shyouhei (Shyouhei Urabe) to wyhaines (Kirk Haines)